 This document has been produced by the IVOA Standing Committee on Standards and Process.
 It is a Note expressing suggestions from and opinions of the editor.
-It is intended to suggest updates of the IVOA Document Standards Version 1.2 to implement an additional document track, Endorsed Notes, for errata, implementation notes, etc. The Note will be discussed inside the TCG to produce a Working Draft.
+It is intended to suggest updates of the IVOA Document Standards Version 1.2 to implement an additional document track, Endorsed Notes, for implementation notes, etc, and to define how errata are implemented.
+The Note will be discussed inside the TCG to produce a Working Draft, then submitted to RFC to produce a new version of the IVOA Document Standards Recommendation.
 It should not be referenced or otherwise interpreted as a standard specification.
 Currently proposed errata can be used as reference implementation of this updated standard.